Changelog

 This release includes some quality of life improvements to the VSCode extension.

-• Deprecated the toggle sort button since results are sorted by the backend automatically
+• Deprecated the toggle sort button since results are now sorted automatically by the backend.

 • You can now quickly navigate to specific routes of the current project by bringing up the VSCode command palette (Ctrl+Shift+P) and selecting "jxscout: Go to Route".